SamrahFar/student-s_grade_prediction/README.md

-# Student Grade Prediction - Academic Machine Learning Project
+# Student Grade Prediction - Machine Learning Project

 Welcome to the Student Grade Prediction project!
 This repository contains a machine learning solution for predicting student performance based on various features.
 The goal is to help educational inst[...]